BDC Hamburger Icon

 • Back to school

-• Fall activities (pumpkin picking, hayrides, haunted houses)
+• Fall activities (pumpkin picking, hayrides and haunted houses)

-• Fall foods (turkey, cranberries, pumpkins, apple pie)
+• Fall foods (turkey, cranberries, pumpkins and apple pie)

 • Football

 • Halloween strategies: Consider hosting a Halloween event at your physical location.
-Though many people stay home to greet trick-or-treaters, they may want to get out of the house for a while.
+Although many people stay home to greet trick-or-treaters, they may want to get out of the house for a while.
 A fun, safe Halloween event with promotions and candy will appeal to families.
-Create a unique party idea, or offer a discount to anyone who comes in wearing a costume.
+Create a unique party idea or offer a discount to anyone who comes in wearing a costume.

-• Black Friday events: An important event for many online and offline retailers.
-Help your business win Black Friday by offering attractive discounts and in-store events.
+• Black Friday events: Black Friday is a crucial time for many online and offline retailers.
+Help your business win Black Friday by offering attractive discounts and holding in-store events.
 To help consumers shop, consider creating a gift guide for your products.
-Prepare for the day with adequate planning, advertising and staffing, and consider starting Black Friday deals early to appeal to early shoppers.
+Prepare for the day with strategic planning, advertising and staffing and consider starting Black Friday deals early to appeal to early shoppers.

-Use video marketing to tap into the nostalgia and customer emotions of fall and winter holidays.
 Video can help build brand trust by showing your human side and allowing you to engage directly with customers.
+Consider using video marketing to tap into the nostalgia and customer emotions of the fall and winter holidays.

 Winter seasonal marketing strategies